What facilities are subject to the Tourist Development Tax?

 A Tourist Development Tax Warrant Lien was placed on my property.
 How do I obtain a release of lien?

 Tourist Development Tax Warrant Liens are recorded in Broward County Public Records.
 Delinquent tax, penalty and interest may be owed in addition to the amount stated on the lien.
 Requests for a current payoff amount must be made in writing by the property owner or authorized representative and sufficient time must be allowed for the calculation of amounts due.
 A release of lien will be recorded within 30 days of satisfaction of payment.
 Contact this office for additional information.

 Where can I find out more about the rental of transient accommodations?

 Is there a Tourist Development Tax Tip Hotline?

 Yes!
 If you know of or suspect a person or business is evading the Tourist Development Tax, you can report a possible tax violation to our office and remain anonymous.

 Please provide us with as much information as possible.

 Fort Lauderdale, FL 33301

-The Tourist Development Tax is frequently called such names as Resort Tax, Bed Tax, Local Option Tourist Tax, Transient Rental Tax, etc. but in all cases it is still the 5% Tourist Development Tax added to short term rentals (this tax will increase to 6 percent effective Jan.
-1, 2018).
+The Tourist Development Tax is frequently called such names as Resort Tax, Bed Tax, Local Option Tourist Tax, Transient Rental Tax, etc. but in all cases it is still the 6% Tourist Development Tax added to short term rentals.